orbuluh/fundamental/basics/system_programming/ipc.md

 # Inter process communication
 - from [C++ System Programming Cookbook](https://www.amazon.com/System-Programming-Cookbook-system-level-programming/dp/1838646558)

+- Below four forms of IPC are the ones originally developed on the Unix System V and then reimplemented in the more modern POSIX standard, which Linux supports.
+- There are cases where the processes are **not** on the same machine, and in those cases, we need to use other mechanisms such as **sockets**.
+  - A socket has wider applicability as it puts in communication processes, regardless of the position on the network.
+  - This generality comes at a cost: they are slower than the mechanisms

 ## Pipe
 - The first IPC mechanism in the list is a pipe.
 - A pipe **requires a relation between two processes (parent-child, for example) for it to work.**